wilihandarwo/monophp/README.md

 - Procedural programming using functions and variables only
 - No OOP, no frameworks, no external dependencies (except jQuery)
 - SQLite for database
-- Google Authentication for login
+- Authentication: Email/Password or Google OAuth (choose during setup)

 TECH STACK:
 - Backend: Vanilla PHP 8+ (procedural style)